 Yu Choy Sum Stir-Fry Recipe

-Why Leafy Greens Matter for Nitric Oxide
+Why Leafy Greens Matters

-Expands blood vessels (vasodilation)
+Expands blood vessels to improve circulation

-Influences hormone signaling and libido
+Plays a role in hormone signaling and libido

 This is closely connected to principles in our Cardiometabolic Health Nutrition program, where improving circulation and metabolic markers is essential.